 A Transitional National Assembly (TNA), of 225 members was elected in August 2000.
 This was done on the basis of clan nomination and quota with Mr. Abdulla Deerow Issaq elected as Speaker of TNA.
 In the same month, on 26th August, the TNA elected Mr. Abdikassim Salad Hassan as President out of 16 finalists.
-After his election, between September 2000, "the newly elected President visited several countries and participated in various regional and international events including a ministerial meeting of the League of Arab States, the millennium summit and the UN General Assembly meeting, the Summit of the League of Arab States, the summit conference of the organization of Islamic Conference and the IGAD summit.
-In October, he appointed Mr. Ali Khali Galaydh as Prime Minister.
-The latter appointed an all-male cabinet of 22 ministers representing all major clans.
-Subsequently, he appointed 45 assistant Ministers five Ministers of state and a governor for the Banadir region.
-Of these, four were women.
-The Transitional National Government (TNG) and the Transitional National Assembly moved into Mogadishu in October and continued to discharge their functions from there."
+After his election, between September 2000, "the newly elected President visited several countries and participated in various regional and international events including a ministerial meeting of the League of Arab States, the millennium summit and lisa Ibid.

-135 Excerpts on the Arta Peace Conference from the United Nations Political Office of Somalia.
+Excerpts on the Arta Peace Conference from the United Nations Political Office of Somalia.